activities

 Costa Rica Whale and Dolphin Species

-During your vacation, you will have the opportunity to see three species of migrating humpback whales in Costa Rica: California Humpback Whales, Antarctic Whales, and North Atlantic St. Lawrence Whales.
+During your vacation, you will have the opportunity to see three species of migrating humpback whales in Costa Rica.

 As we mentioned earlier, Costa Rica has the longest humpback whale season in the entire world.
 You will be able to see the Northern and Southern Hemisphere humpback whales passing through the waters of Costa Rica for more than ten months of the year.

-It’s also common to see bottlenose dolphins, spotted dolphins, common dolphins, sea turtles, and pseudo orca whales — a species of dolphin that shares similar characteristics to killer whales — in Costa Rica.
-Though they aren’t as common as humpback whales, pilot whales, orca whales, and blue whales have all been spotted off the coast of Costa Rica.
+Though they aren’t as common as humpbacks, pilot whales, pseudo orca whales, and blue whales have all been spotted off the coast of Costa Rica.

 Costa Rica Whale-Watching Season